-Women's health care, counseling, beauty and fashion are her top specialties.
+Women's health care, counseling, beauty and fashion, alcohol and drug addiction and recovery, are her top specialties.

 Nancy has been an avid fisherwoman since childhood, with fond memories of fishing with her father in Wyoming at an early age.
 She not only fishes, but is fascinated by harbor life, walking the docks, admiring watercraft of all kinds; especially tugboats and fishing boats.
 In addition, Nancy is also a hunter; spending time hiking and climbing the hills in the mountains near her home.
 A life time learner and avid reader, Nancy continues to seek out new opportunities to talk, write and study.

 Nancy began the undergraduate progrm at EOU to study education.
 She then became interested in a business degree, and then she took a 2 year hiatus to work with aged and disabled adults.
 She graduated in 1986 with a degree in General Studies, then returned to school for 2 years to study education.
 Her practicums included working with disabled children in the high school and 7-8 grade levels of junior high.

 Nancy completed a Master's Degree in Counseling Psychology.
 Her practicum experiences including working in the campus counseling clinic and the local community mental health agency.